openETCS/requirements/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/MeetingMinutes_140513.md

  - Alstom: Important is the definition of the structures.
 No statement on Behalf of Alstom.
  - WP3 workshop: put it on the agenda.
  - Siemens: agrees to the target to define the API.

+### Walk thru review comments

+More relaxed view because of generic API to be taken as working base.
+This API document is to be seen as a paper for the Alstom specific solution - only a guidance in openETCS.

+Proposal in Discussion - use a parameter to exchange the cycle-time via the init interface to make the application aware of the average range of cycle-time (latency).

+Agreed proceeding: biliteral offline + escalation + Github schliessen wo klar.

+WP4 presentation on Verification of the common API.

+Issue: who will be responsible to provide the API.
+Alstom to answer.

+All4Tec proposal for model-based testing.

+ * tool is not open source
+ *

+Proposal on Safety Architect.

+ * tool is planned to be open source